FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 Now each git commit will first run ``flake8``, then ``black`` and finally ``mypy`` over the files affected by the commit (\ ``pre-commit`` will install these tools into its own structure on the first run).

-This is also what happens automatically server-side when code is committed to a branch (via Github Actions), but having those tests locally as well will help you spot these issues faster.
+This is also what happens automatically server-side when code is committed to a branch (via GitHub Actions), but having those tests locally as well will help you spot these issues faster.

 If ``flake8``, ``black`` or ``mypy`` propose changes to any file, the commit is aborted (saying that it "failed").
 The changes proposed by ``black`` are implemented automatically (you can review them with `git diff`).
 Some of them might even resolve the ``flake8`` warnings :)